Gwindalmir/SEWorkshopTool/README.md

 To download a set of mods, use the **--download** argument.
 Then supply a list of workshop IDs with the **--mods** argument.
 `SEWorkshopTool --download --mods 754173702 681276386`

+To download a collection or collections, use the **--download** argument.
+Then supply a list of workshop IDs with the **--collections** argument.
+`SEWorkshopTool --download --collections 814381863

 If desired, you can also automatically extract the mods to your local *%appdata%\SpaceEngineers\Mods* directory with the **--extract** argument:
 `SEWorkshopTool --extract --download --mods 754173702 681276386`